Henry of Coquet

-Henry of Coquet (died 1127) was a Dane who lived in a hermitage on the island of Coquet, off the Northumberland coast.
+Henry of Coquet (died 1127) was a Dane who lived in a hermitage on Coquet Island, off the Northumberland coast.

 Life

 A Dane of noble birth, Henry is said to have been directed by a vision to make good his escape from a marriage his parents were endeavouring to force upon him, and to serve God all his days as a hermit on Coquet.
 He landed at Tynemouth, and obtained the prior's consent to build a small cell on the island.

 He died there in 1127.
 He is venerated as a saint in the Catholic Church.
 There is a stained glass window in the church of St Thomas of Canterbury in Deal, Kent, England, showing an image of 'St Henry the Dane'.
 He is wearing a horned helmet.